yuwen-c/go-through-a-maze/README.md

 - However, with those commands, it was inconvenient to see "where were we now", so I built this web page to let everyone could see it visually with the previous commands.

 - A team mate Judy-S helped to add color on it, anyone can chose a color and turned to be more clear.
-Thank you Judy-S! 🤩
+Thank you @Judy-S! 🤩

 ## features